linuk/food-serve-delicious/README.md

 # Term 2 Assignment

 I built a web application call **Food Serve Delicious** which let people to host food event to public and meet new friends.
 After singing up a new account, the user can either host a new event or choose to attend events hosted by other users.
 A restful API server is hosted as well as the web app runs, other developers can use it to develop their own application.

+## Branches

+There are two branches of the source code.
+While the `master` branch contains the original codes, `vs_on_igor` contains helper functions to run on igor specifically.

 ## Demo Accounts